SaratogaMSET/FRC-2023/pfchangs/README.md

 - [ ] Resolve the issue of coprocessor threads not necessarily being in-sync with command scheduler loop (20 Hz vs way more)
 - [ ] Related to the above (and possible solution): Update particle filter only on NT updates
 - [ ] Convert Euler angles (from botpose) to rotation around a single, fixed axis in a 2D plane (around Z-axis only)
-- [ ] Generate paths on-the-fly using PathPlanner to align with the nearest scoring location
+- [ ] Generate paths on-the-fly to align with the nearest scoring location
 - [ ] Refactor server to be a singleton + to start only once, even if start() is called multiple times
 - [ ] Related to the above: start server on robot enable, rather than on robot startup
 - [ ] Fix resampling to use raw distance data